One of the biggest hurdles to buying a home is saving up for a down payment.

 You can get a no down payment USDA loan as long as you meet the eligibility criteria:

-- The borrower must be a U.S. citizen, U.S. permanent resident or a foreign national who can’t qualify for a conventional mortgage
+- The borrower must be a U.S. citizen, U.S. permanent resident or a foreign national who can’t qualify for a conventional mortgage (this typically means the borrower cannot make a 20% down payment)

 - Purchase a home in a qualifying USDA area